Are you ready for the holidays? Need tips to survive holiday stress?

 This may help boost your immunity, reduce cortisol, and help you sleep.

 Cuddling releases our favourite love hormone, oxytocin.
 And, when you’re high on oxytocin, you can handle stress better.

 Learning how to manage stress is one of the most important factors in leading a healthy, balanced lifestyle.

-Take a moment and list some practices that you engage in which help you manage stress.
+Take a moment and list practices that help you manage stress.
 Now pencil these practices into your busy holiday schedule.

-Your body will be grateful, and you’ll roll in the New Year looking and feeling fantastic!
+Your body will be grateful, and you might cheer in the New Year looking and feeling fantastic.